 “Yeah.
 Dressed that way he’s really hot.”
 Scott blushed, and Jason thought that looked funny on such a big guy, and that made him smile.

 “So if you’re saving yourself for college, are you interested in Steve because he’s gay?”

 “Not to get in his pants.
 I want to be his friend, just his friend.
 Learning that he’s gay makes it like the whipped cream on a hot fudge sundae.
 It means with Steve I’ll have a friend I can talk to about lots of things and won’t have to hide that I’m gay.
 And he won’t have to hide that he’s gay, either.”

 “Do you think people will talk if they see you and Steve hanging around together?”

 “It depends on Steve.
 If he wants to keep our being friends private and not at school, that’s fine with me.
 If he’s okay with us being friends at school too, that’s fine with me.
-If somebody says something I’m like, so what if they do?
-That’s their problem, not mine.”
+If somebody says something, so what if they do?
+That’s their problem, not mine or Steve’s.”

 Jason grinned.
 This was so bizarre.
 He and Ron had talked to Steve about some of these same things.

 “Okay, let’s do this.
 I’ll have a casual get-together.
 It will be you, Steve, Ron, and me.
 I’ll invite two friends from Alcosta High who love to play tennis but have a hard time getting court time at Alcosta after school and on weekends.
 Steve went to elementary school with them before moving here, so that makes a connection.
 You’re my friend so that makes another connection.
 That way it won’t seem like it’s staged.
 The two guys from Alcosta will spend a lot of their time playing tennis, and the rest of us will spend a lot of our time in the pool.
 How’s that sound?”

 “Sounds good, Jase.
 Let me think about all the things we’ve discussed, and let’s talk again tomorrow after Spanish 3.
 Is that okay?”